praccu/blog/index.md

       item9:
         value_template: "{% if states.sensor.todo_list.state | int > 9 %} {{states.sensor.todo_list.attributes.tasks[9].content }} {% else %} {% endif %}"
 ```

+### Set up ESPHome

+The instructions to [setup ESPHome with Home Assistant](https://esphome.io/guides/getting_started_hassio.html) are good.

+I unfortunately ran into some trouble, and needed to use [esphomeflasher](https://github.com/esphome/esphome-flasher), and download the bin from ESPHome (Install -> Manual Download -> Legacy Format), the first time, to get things running.

+If using ESPHome flasher gets too hard, look for guides to using pip3, and try installing the packages that are missing, and google the error messages.

 ### Config for ESPHome